 The company I worked for was "OCEANEERING INTERNATIONAL", they based in Santa Barbra, California, and still operating today, 1 of the largest diving company in the world.

 When we just arrived on the island, there were many donkeys running wild and chickens, even 2 white horses, They all were left after the original local people were kicked off the island, in order to build the base, even their village on the other side of the island (the plantation) was looking like people still live there, they left in a hurry.

-Ok, I hope that’s ok.
+Ok, I hope thatís ok.
 If you put anything on the page, feel free to correct my English:) yoel [another editor's note - Yoel, I wouldn't think of correcting your perfectly good English.
 You're doing a lot better than I would do in your language.]

-Loading Explosives in
+Explosives in the Morning

-Heading Out To the
+To the Channel

-The Day's Work Is
+Work Is Complete!

 After the work was done, the divers recreated like thousands before and since by